 If you want to start your bakery on a shoestring budget, that’s great!
 As mentioned above, you can save a ton of money by starting in your own home, selling to friends and family.

-When you’ve invested the best of yourself in starting a bakery, you want to make sure customers can find you!
+When you invest in starting a bakery, make sure customers can find you!

 You can get your name out there and draw in customers in a variety of ways, including these options:

 This includes print ads, billboards, radio, flyers, and knocking door-to-door.

 Initially free to use, you can also purchase additional social media ad options.
 It’s possible to outsource your social media marketing by hiring a professional marketer.
 Find a professional to help with this through Fiverr or Upwork.